Adarsh-kumar/golearning/README.md

 bounded_file_checksum.go - code file
 file_pipeline_test.go - Benchmark test file

+change the path variable to a local folder(having some mb of data) of your machine.

+run -
+go build bounded_file_checksum.go
+./bounded_file_checksum.exe

 What I am able to do till now
 ------------------------------------------
 1. Minimum sync block of goroutines due to channel syncronisation.